telerik/ajax-docs/controls/menu/data-binding/binding-to-radclientdatasource.md

 ---
 title: Binding to RadClientDataSource
-page_title: Binding to RadClientDataSource | RadMenu for ASP.NET AJAX Documentation
+page_title: Binding to RadClientDataSource - RadMenu
-description: Binding to RadClientDataSource
+description: Check our Web Forms article about Binding to RadClientDataSource.
 slug: menu/data-binding/binding-to-radclientdatasource
 tags: binding,to,radclientdatasource
 published: True